 Apple announced macOS Mojave at WWDC 2018 today.
 This is macOS 10.14, which will arrive on your Apple computer later this year to replace macOS High Sierra.
 Apple packs in a number of key fixes and important new features that push ahead in some areas and catch up with Windows 10 in others.
 This is what you need to know about the new macOS update.

 The macOS Mojave release date is set for the fall.
 Apple did not announce a specific release date yet, but this typically arrives around the time that we see new iPhones and Apple Watches.

 Apple announced a host of features that work alongside the iPhone, iPad and Apple Watch, so it makes sense to see the macOS 10.14 release date arrive near the iOS 12 release date in the fall.

 If you want to try the new features, you can install a beta before the public release date this fall.

 macOS Mojave Beta

-There is a developer macOS 10.14 beta available today that allows creators to start testing the software and upgrading apps to work with Apple’s new software.
-The first developer beta is here and you can learn how to install the macOS Mojave beta today.
+There is a developer macOS 10.14 beta available and a public beta as well.
+This allows users to start testing the software and lets developers start upgrading apps to work with Apple’s new software.
+You can learn how to install the macOS Mojave beta today.

 The first several betas may not include all of the new macOS Mojave features, and some features may be pulled and re-added as Apple tweaks and changes options.